Edinburgh with Kids: Castles, Harry Potter, and the Wildest City in Scotland

 Why Edinburgh Is Pure Magic for Kids

-Edinburgh is a city that looks like it was designed by a fantasy novelist, and traveling here with kids feels like stepping into a storybook.
+Edinburgh is a city that looks like it was designed by a fantasy novelist, and traveling here with a kid feels like stepping into a storybook.
 A medieval castle perches atop a volcanic crag overlooking the city.
 Narrow, winding closes (alleyways) hide behind the ancient facades of the Royal Mile.
 An extinct volcano called Arthur's Seat rises right in the middle of the city, daring you to climb it.
-And around every corner, there's another tale of ghosts, royalty, battles, or - for Harry Potter fans - the magical inspiration behind Hogwarts.
+And around every corner there's another tale of ghosts, royalty, battles, or - for Harry Potter fans - the magical inspiration behind Hogwarts.

 Edinburgh Castle and the Royal Mile